abualgait/CleanArchitectureWeatherApp/README.md

 ## Connect with Me 🌐

 Let's connect!
-Feel free to reach out on LinkedIn, Twitter, or GitHub.
+Feel free to reach out on LinkedIn.

 LinkedIn: https://www.linkedin.com/in/abualgait/